 The one-bite rule requires proving a dog owner was aware their pet had aggressive tendencies before the incident.

-Therefore, it requires past incidences that demonstrated dangerous behavior.
+Therefore, it requires past incidences that demonstrate dangerous behavior.

 Still, other states have strict liability policies, meaning a dog owner is liable for any injuries their pet causes regardless of the situation.